Skip to content

 • Type: File path

-• Impact: Server certificate (public key)
+• Impact: Server certificate presented to clients and peers

 • When to change: Use valid certificates from your PKI/CA